trimble-oss/devguide/content/development-practises/managing-code-complexity.md

 ### [Cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity)

-- Code structure
+- Code structure.

-- Based purely on the execution flow (branches of execution in a function)
+- Based purely on the execution flow (branches of execution in a function).

-- Promotes splitting large functions into smaller, more manageable ones
+- Promotes splitting large functions into smaller, more manageable ones.

 - Any function with a cyclomatic complexity below 10 can be considered simple and testable while a cyclomatic complexity greater than 20 indicates an overly complex function, so an acceptance threshold for functions should be defined between 10 and 20, depending on the application domain.